Motley Fool Stock Picks Have Strong Returns

 The Motley Fool Uses Sound Principles

 Readers should note this is very similar to approaches used by famous investors like Peter Lynch and Warren Buffet.
-The Fool team then adds data about emerging trends, recent news developments and factors in various principles.
+The Fool team then adds data about emerging trends and recent news developments, and factors in various principles.
 These include:

 - Viewing business as groups of people that make things or provide services, not just ticker symbols that move around computer screens.

 - A buy and hold perspective.
 The Motley Fool takes a long term investing view.

 - The need for diversification to maximize returns and minimize losses.

 - Independent thought.
 The Motley Fool is privately owned, so they are able to reach independent judgments that other companies may not.

 - Transparency and accountability.
 The results of Motley Fool picks are available all the way to back to 2002.
 The Motley Fool also requires ALL staff to disclose their stock holdings.